sigmorphon/2023InflectionST/README.md

   * February 17, 2023: Data preparation is complete, and training and evaluation data is released to participants
   * February 22, 2023: Baseline systems released to participants
   * March 31, 2023: Test data is available for participants
-  * April 14, 2023: Final Submissions are due.
+  * April 21, 2023: Final Submissions are due
-  * April 21, 2023: Results announced to participants
+  * April 25, 2023: Results announced to participants
   * May 8, 2023: System papers due for review
   * May 22, 2023: Reviews back to participants
   * May 31, 2023:  CR deadline; task paper due from organizers